-All these things being considered, we highlight how the analysis of this section makes clear how the theory of phenomenological thermodynamics is not suitable for SGS.
-If we think of thermodynamics in those terms then it is right to conclude that thermodynamics does not apply to SGS as Robertson argues.
-Concepts like thermal contact, work, heat and the idea of gradually changing external parameters and performing operations on these systems make little sense.
-Instead, the kind of thermodynamic descriptions we can develop in the physics of SGS match more with the type of thermodynamic relations we can formulate in equilibrium statistical mechanics.
-These relations are accommodated by minimal thermodynamics but are not part of phenomenological thermodynamics.
-For instance, as we mentioned, the relation $dE = TdS - P_b dV + \mu dN$ that can hold for SGS is the specific version of the first law of thermodynamics that is obtained in equilibrium statistical mechanics.
+All these things being considered, this section has clarified how the theory of phenomenological thermodynamics is unsuitable for SGS.
+If we think of thermodynamics purely in terms of phenomenological thermodynamics as we introduced it then it is reasonable to conclude that thermodynamics does not apply to SGS as Robertson concludes, by definition.
+Concepts such as thermal contact, work, heat, and the gradual variation of external parameters, along with operations performed on these systems, hold little relevance - or are entirely absent -from the actual physics literature on SGS.
+On this, we agree with Robertson.
+Instead, the kind of 'thermodynamic' descriptions we can develop in the physics of SGS match more with the type of thermodynamic relations we can formulate in equilibrium statistical mechanics.
+These relations fall within the domain of minimal thermodynamic descriptions rather than phenomenological thermodynamic descriptions.
+For instance, as we mentioned, the relation $dE = TdS - P_h dV + \mu dN$ that holds for certain SGS models is the specific version of the first law of thermodynamics that is obtained in equilibrium statistical mechanics.
 That relation can in principle be used to derive the first law of thermodynamics dU = dQ + dW as found in phenomenological thermodynamics, but they are not the same identical law, as one is empirically formulated and the other is derived within equilibrium statistical mechanics and they are based on different quantities.
-Furthermore, focusing on T, we stress that this is the temperature defined via statistical equilibrium and not temperature as introduced by thermodynamic equilibrium in phenomenological thermodynamics via the Zeroth law of thermodynamics.
+In this sense, they belong to two different levels of descriptions and abstraction, as articulated above.
+Whereas the level of description at which quantities like energy and temperature is available and employed within the physics of SGS, descriptions of SGS via heat exchange or work are absent from the physics literature on SGS (assuming, of course, that it is even meaningful to discuss concepts like heat exchange within isolated astrophysical systems).
+Furthermore, focusing on T, we stress that this is the temperature defined via statistical equilibrium and not temperature as introduced by thermodynamic equilibrium in phenomenological thermodynamics via the Zeroth law of thermodynamics, bolstering the claim that these are two descriptive levels.

-&lt;sup>46See Heggie and Hut (2003, p.
+&lt;sup>49See Heggie and Hut (2003, p.
 19) on the lack of handles we have on modelling SGS.